denissimon/SwiftEvents/README.md

 #### Manually

-Copy `SwiftEvents.swift` into your project.
+Add `SwiftEvents.swift` to your project.

 Usage
 -----